-And He is the whole point.
-The Father.
-The very purpose for prayer.
+The Father is the whole point.
+The very Purpose of prayer.
 The very fabric of our being.
 The very Power at the centre.
 The very Origin of our existence.
 The very Reason for our devotion.
 He is Preeminent.
 There is no one higher, no one older, no one wiser and no one stronger.

 What would you give to speak even just one request in the presence of such Prominence?
 To be able to have one word with the Judge before the most important (and possibly final) court case of all time begins?
 What would you give to see your loved ones share eternal bliss rather than eternal torture?
 Worse still, what do you think the consequence or regret will be of those who got the “once-in-a-lifetime” opportunity but didn’t pitch for the appointment?